kubernetes/website/content/en/docs/reference/kubernetes-api/workload-resources/pod-v1.md

   *Map: unique values on keys `containerPort, protocol` will be kept during a merge*

   List of ports to expose from the container.
-Exposing a port here gives the system additional information about the network connections a container uses, but is primarily informational.
 Not specifying a port here DOES NOT prevent that port from being exposed.
 Any port which is listening on the default "0.0.0.0" address inside a container will be accessible from the network.
+Modifying this array with strategic merge patch may corrupt the data.
+For more information See https://github.com/kubernetes/kubernetes/issues/108255.
 Cannot be updated.

   <a name="ContainerPort"></a>
   *ContainerPort represents a network port in a single container.*